How to Increase Blood Oxygen Level: 21 Tips for Better Oxygenation

 As we age, oxygen levels can wane.
 Blood vessels grow narrower, limiting the transportation of oxygen to red blood cells.
 This is one reason why we might feel physically and cognitively weaker.
+At Aviv Clinics, we understand that with the right resources and the benefits of more oxygen in your blood, you can move forward confidently, no matter your age.

 Your blood oxygen level (also referred to as blood oxygen saturation) is the amount of oxygen you have in your blood.
-Two main tests are available to measure your blood oxygen level—pulse oximetry and a blood draw test.
+Two main tests are available to measure your blood oxygen level: pulse oximetry and a blood draw test.

 - A normal oxygen level using pulse oximetry (a small device often clipped onto your fingertip) is between 95% and 100%.